benzene-gugu/benzene-gugu.github.io/index.md

 - Independently developed a basic web crawler to extract Shopee data using webmagic, a framework in Java.
 In addition to the crawler, I also learned how to use a proxy IP pool to extract most available accurate data from the websites

     Product Webpage: [https://haiyingshuju.com/](https://haiyingshuju.com/)

-## Volunteering

-- Place: Spark Volunteer Group

-- Time: Aug 2017-Present

-- Taught oral English to children in rural China through Spark, a charity organization aiming to provide online education.
-I was awarded Most Popular Teacher in 2018.

-## Honors and awards

-- "Outstanding" award in a coding competition organized by the Federation of British International Schools in Asia (Dec 2017)

-- One of the top 20 teams in the Chinese division of the 2018 United States Academic Decathlon; chosen to represent China in the 2018 final in Frisco, Texas, and won Mathematics Gold as an individual contestant in the final (Apr 2018)

-    School news of entering USAD final: [https://www.alevel.com.cn/news/2068/](https://www.alevel.com.cn/news/2068/)

-    School news of USAD final results: [https://www.alevel.com.cn/news/2105/](https://www.alevel.com.cn/news/2105/)

-- National Gold (top 5%) in the Canadian Mathematics Challenge (Nov 2018)

-- National honorable award (top 30%) in the USA Physics Bowl competition (Mar 2019)

-- Global honor roll (top 3%) in the University of Waterloo Hypatia Math Contest (Apr 2019)

-- National Bronze (top 35%) in the Waterloo Sir Isaac Newton Physics Contest (May 2019)

-- Global Gold (top 10%) in UK Senior Mathematics Challenge (Nov 2019)

-- National Outstanding Award (first place in intermediate group) in the American Computer Science League as an individual contestant (Apr 2019)

-    School news of receiving the reward: [https://www.alevel.com.cn/news/2330/](https://www.alevel.com.cn/news/2330/)

-- Silver Award in the USA Computer Olympiad (Jan 2020)